Why people leave MailerLite

 The alternatives, honestly

-It's $49/month for 120k emails (unlimited subscribers) vs MailerLite's $73.
-The catch: no landing pages.
-If you need those, MailerLite wins.
+It's $49/month for 60k emails (unlimited subscribers) vs MailerLite's $73.
+The catch: smaller landing page template library.
+If you need MailerLite's broader page and website tooling, MailerLite wins.
 See our MailerLite comparison for details.

 ConvertKit is purpose-built for newsletter writers and creators.
 The interface is cleaner than MailerLite, the automation is more robust for creator workflows, and they have monetization features MailerLite doesn't.
 More expensive at $79/mo, but worth it for creators.
 Check our ConvertKit comparison and our ConvertKit alternatives page.